-OVAL's highest-level volunteers, regional chairs oversee other volunteers in their areas and serve as first point of contact in their areas for the Office of Undergraduate Admission.
-Regional chair duties can include: recruiting local OVAL volunteers; coordinating volunteers for receptions, information sessions, congratulatory phone calls and college fairs; organizing and leading volunteer training sessions; and (where applicable) assisting with the interview matching process and follow-up efforts.
+The OVAL program is coordinated regionally by a volunteer chapter chair and for some chapters a leadership team.
+Leadership team duties can include: recruiting local OVAL volunteers; coordinating volunteers for receptions, information sessions, congratulatory phone calls and college fairs; organizing and leading volunteer training sessions; and coordinating the local interview program.

 Volunteers represent Stanford at college fairs worldwide by answering questions, distributing materials (provided by the Office of Undergraduate Admission), and generally serving as ambassadors for Stanford.
 OVAL volunteers who have identified a fair work with the admission staff to coordinate details for attendance.

 Information session panelists speak at selected regional events.
 They are invited to share their experiences at Stanford as they pertain to academics, extracurricular activities, athletics, study abroad opportunities, residential education, and student life in general.
 Panelists are often recent Stanford graduates.
 Occasionally parents serve as panelists, sharing their Stanford experience with other prospective parents in attendance.